Reissner-Nordstr\"{o}m black holes statistical ensembles and first order thermodynamic phase transition: Horizons location for mean metric

 and solving (18) as order by order we obtain where $r_H^+$ and $r_H^-$ denote to apparent exterior and Cauchy (interior) horizon radiuses of the mean metric (7) respectively.
-Inserting (9) and (19) one can obtain perturbation series expansion of the equation (12) as follows. where we defined Area equation of apparent horizon hypersurface of the spherically symmetric static mean metric (15) is defined by $A=4\pi \rho^2_{H}$ which up to terms in order of $O(a^3)$ reads where we defined
+Inserting (9) and (19) one can obtain perturbation series expansion of the equation (12) which up to terms in order of $O(a^3)$ become: where we defined Area equation of apparent horizon hypersurface of the spherically symmetric static mean metric (15) is defined by $A=4\pi \rho^2_{H}$ which up to terms in order of $O(a^3)$ reads where we defined

-According to Bekenstein-Hawking entropy theorem we can result that $A_+(A_-)$ given by (23) will be entropy function of exterior (interior) horizon of the mean metric (15).
+According to Bekenstein-Hawking entropy theorem we can result, $A_+(A_-)$ given by (23) will be entropy function of exterior (interior) horizon of the mean metric (15).
 Black holes containing multiple horizons have corresponding several temperatures.
 Such a black hole will be in-equilibrium thermally throughout the space time where the temperature has a gradient between the horizons.
 Thermal equilibrium is possible only if horizon radiuses and so the corresponding temperatures become equal (see for instance [22, 23]).
-The latter situations are happened for an extreme RNBH where $M=e$ and so $r_{H}^+=r_H^-.$ We now calculate thermodynamical characteristics of interior and exterior horizons of the non-extreme mean metric of RNBHs statistical ensemble.
+The latter situations are happened for an extreme RNBH where $M=e$ and so $r_{H}^+=r_H^-.$ We now calculate thermodynamic characteristics of interior and exterior horizons of the non-extreme mean metric of RNBHs statistical ensemble.